-In the Senior School at King's, Arts Award is offered at the top three levels, Bronze, Silver and Gold.
+At King’s Worcester, Arts Award is offered at the top three levels, Bronze, Silver and Gold.
 There is a team of staff members, from a range of subject areas, trained as Arts Award Advisers, who take responsibility for the different groupings throughout the school.

-Bronze Arts Award is offered as an extra-curricular activity to pupils in the Lower Fourth (Year 7).
+Bronze Arts Award is offered as an extra-curricular activity to Lower Fourth pupils (Year 7).
 They choose a core art form – art, dance, drama or music – and attend weekly meetings with their Adviser.
 During the year they record evidence of their participation in their Arts Award portfolio.
 Their portfolio might be a folder, sketchbook, video diary or a website – it’s up to them.
 The evidence they record covers four key areas:

 - Progress in their chosen art form, having set themselves a challenge to improve their skills

 - Reviews of arts events, shared with their peers

 - Sharing a skill with others

 - Bronze Arts Award is a Level 1 award on the Regulated Qualifications Framework (RQF).